-Alior Bank abides by the rules of honesty and business ethics in all of the areas of its operations.
-It applies its "Compliance Policy", which precisely lays down the rules for adhering to the law, market standards and rules of conduct toward clients, employees, business partners, the market and local communities.
+The "Code of Conduct in Alior Bank" is composed of four parts containing the rules of conduct toward clients, employees, business partners, the market and local communities.
 The Code contains guidelines on applying the principles of professionalism and respect in the workplace as well as the principles of good manners, openness toward diversity and tolerance.
 Moreover, employees will find information in this document encouraging them to care for the natural environment.